miekg/gompletely/README.md

 Re-implementation in Go of https://github.com/DannyBen/completely

+> Note: Hacked together, works for me, probably not for you.

 Mostly to fix completion of positional arguments.
 See the README in the above repo for the YAML syntax (or check the testdata directory).